PERFORMANCE COACHING CONVERSATIONS

 Quickly develop the skills of your organization’s people leaders to provide performance-boosting feedback.
-Learn the essentials of analyzing performance, uncovering the highest impact area for development, and crafting non-threatening messages that can be heard and are comfortable to deliver.
+Learn the essentials of analyzing performance to spot strengths and contributions.
+Uncover the highest impact area for development and craft non-threatening messages that can be heard and are comfortable to deliver.

 Participants learn how to analyze performance, uncover the highest impact area for development, and craft non-threatening messages that are hearable, sayable, and inspiring.